teameax/tictaceax/DesignReportManual.md

 ##Design Report

-The goal of the programming part of the project is to make additional independent classes to develop loo$
+The goal of the programming part of the project is to make additional independent classes to develop loosely coupled code.

 Game.java:
 + The java class Game.java handles the game and the players.